Frequently Asked Questions

 Q. Why is tea sold by the ounce and not by the pound like coffee?

-A. The reasons is that much less tea is used in steeping the same amount of coffee.
-One pound of coffee makes roughly 40 cups, but one pound of tea makes between 200-250 cups of tea, according to the type.
+A. One pound of coffee makes roughly 40 cups, but one pound of tea makes between 200-250 cups of tea, according to the type.
 When you break it down, loose tea is actually cheaper per cup than most coffees.

 Q. How much caffeine is in tea?

-A. Herbal teas are naturally caffeine free, except for any teas contain Mate Yerba.
-Mate contains about 40mgs of caffeine per 8oz.
-Green teas contain about 15-20mgs of caffeine, oolong teas contain about 25-30mgs per cup and black teas contain about 35-40mgs of caffeine.
-White tea does contain the most caffeine when picked and processed, but white teas go through a very safe decaffeinating method, called the CO2 method, which leaves only about 5-10mgs of caffeine left in the leaf.
+A. Herbal teas are naturally caffeine free, except for any teas containing Mate Yerba.
+Mate contains about 40 mg of caffeine per 8oz.
+Green teas contain about 15-20mgs of caffeine, oolong teas contain about 25-30mg per cup and black teas contain about 35-40mg of caffeine.
+White tea does contain the most caffeine when picked and processed, but white teas go through a very safe decaffeinating method, called the CO2 method, which leaves only about 5-10mg of caffeine left in the leaf.

 Q. What is the CO2 Method of decaffeinating?